NikeHop/OpenReviewParser/README.md

 * **Hypothesis Annotation**:

 Requires to set OPENAI_API_KEY as environment variable with the corresponding key.

 * **Citation Count**:

-Semantic Scholar key recommended otherwise rate limits are easily reached.
+Semantic Scholar key is recommended otherwise rate limits are easily reached.

 * **References**: